manoreken2/projects/README.md

 ### About output AVI file of HDR10Capture

 Tested input video format is RGB 10bit r210, RGB 12bit R12B, and YUV422 10bit v210.
+YUV to RGB conversion algorithm to display captured image is Rec.709.
 It seems there is a color conversion bug on YUV422 8bit UYVY input.

 Output AVI file does not have index chunk and not completed.
 Mencoder can fix the index.
 Example: